Wilfred/elisp-refs/README.md

 and cannot distinguish between functions and variables.

 xrefs-find-references is also line oriented, so it does not show the whole sexp that matched your search.
+Since it requires text files, it doesn't search built-in .el.gz files.

 **TAGS**: It is possible to record function references in TAGS files.
 Whilst [universal-ctags](https://github.com/universal-ctags/ctags) (formerly